Effective Field Theory for Leptoquarks: SCET formalism for the scalar leptoquark

-We start with the SCET Lagrangian that describes the decays of the $S_1$ at leading order in scale ratios $\lambda$.
-The decay products are all collinear gauge invariant building blocks presented in the introduction and the leptoquark is described within the heavy scalar effective theory by the heavy field ${S_1}_v(x)$.
-At lowest order in $\lambda$ the symmetries allow for $S_1$ to couple to two collinear fermions moving in opposite directions so the leading order operators are $\mathcal{O}(\lambda^2)$.
-We use the subscript ${n_i}$ to denote a collinear field in SCET moving in the $n_i$ direction.
-Then the SCET Lagrangian at $\mathcal{O}(\lambda^2)$ reads:
+We start with the SCET Lagrangian describing the decays of the $S_1$ at leading power in the expansion parameter $\lambda$.
+The decay products are described by the gauge-invariant collinear building blocks discussed in Section~\ref{BasicSCET}, and the leptoquark itself is described within the HSET by the field $S_{1v}$.
+At lowest order in $\lambda$, the gauge symmetries allow the $S_1$ to couple to two collinear fermions (one of them colored) moving in opposite directions.
+Hence, the leading-order operators are of $\mathcal{O}(\lambda^2)$.
+Here and below we use a subscript $n_i$ to denote an $n_i$-collinear field in SCET.
+Without loss of generality, we choose the final-state quark to move in the direction $n_1$ and the final-state lepton to move in the direction $n_2\simeq\bar n_1$.
+The most general SCET Lagrangian at $\mathcal{O}(\lambda^2)$ that respects gauge and Lorentz invariance reads

-where $C^{ij}_{S_1f_1f_2}$ are the Wilson coefficients of the corresponding operators.
-We label the operators and their Wilson coefficient by their field content.
-The fields $Q_{L,n_i}$ and $L_{L,n_1}$ are the collinear quark and lepton doublets while $u_{R,n_i}$ and $d_{R,n_i}$, $\ell_{R,n_i}$ and $\nu_{R,n_i}$ stand for up and down type collinear quarks, right handed collinear lepton and right handed collinear neutrino respectively.
-The indices $i,j$ where $\lbrace i,j\rbrace\in \lbrace 1,2,3\rbrace$ labell the fermion families.
-As mentioned before we are considering here the most general case where the leptoquark can decay into a quark and a lepton of different generations.
-This is the case which gives rise to flavour changing neutral currents (FCNC) in the model \cite{Mitsou:2004hm}.
-The fields that carry a superscript $c$ are the charge conjugate field defined as $\Psi^c=C\bar{\Psi}^T$ with $C$ being the charge conjugate operator.
-As a result all the operators in (\ref{Lagrangian1}) violate fermion number conservation by $\Delta F=2$.
-The above Lagrangian contains all the non-vanishing operators at $\mathcal{O}(\lambda^2)$ that are SM gauge invariant, Lorentz invariant and reparametrization invariant in SCET.
-For simplicity we keep the coordinate and scale dependence of the fields and the Wilson coefficients implicit but according to equation (\ref{collinearfield}) the above operator products should be understood as products of non-local fields.
-Considering for instance the first term in (\ref{Lagrangian1}) we would have:
+We label the operators and their Wilson coefficients by their field content.
+The fields $Q_{L,n_1}$ and $L_{L,n_2}$ represent the collinear quark and lepton doublets, while $u_{R,n_1}$ and $d_{R,n_1}$, $\ell_{R,n_2}$, and $\nu_{R,n_2}$ stand for up- and down-type collinear quarks, right-handed collinear lepton, and right-handed collinear neutrino, respectively.
+The indices $i,j\in\lbrace 1,2,3\rbrace$ label the fermion families.
+As mentioned before, we are considering the most general case where a leptoquark can decay into a quark and a lepton of different generations.
+Once again, fields carrying a superscript ``$c$'' denote charge-conjugate fields.
+As a result, all the operators in (\ref{Lagrangian1}) violate fermion number conservation by $\Delta F=2$ units.

-where $\Lambda$ represents the large scale that has been integrated out and $\mu$ is the factorization scale of the operators.
-Inserting the exponential form of the series in (\ref{collinearfield}) and apply it on the Fourier transform of the fields we end up with the following: